 Value, Conditions and Regulations of a Teaching Assistantship

 TAs at Carleton University are covered by the terms and conditions of a Collective Agreement between Carleton University and CUPE 4600 Unit 1.
-A copy of this Agreement is provided to all TAs before the commencement of their position and is also available online at http://www.carleton.ca/shared/shared_hr/PDF/staff_relations/ CUPE_4600_u1.pdf.
+A copy of this Agreement is available online at carleton.ca/hr/staff-relations/collective-agreements.